20 African Horse Breeds

 The Bashkir Curly was discovered in 184 when a man bought a curly stallion from a herd of wild horses.
 The horse soon became famous and played an essential role in research on equine DNA.

-The first Bashkir Curly arrived in Britain around 1900, where it remains popular today.
+The first Bashkir Curly arrived in Britain around 1900, and remains popular today.
 Whereas the same is true for Australia, Germany, and Sweden.

-However, they were never as widespread or influential as they were in Britain.
-If you’re looking for fast African horse breeds, then the Bashkir Curly might be just what you’re looking for.
+However, they were never as widespread or influential as in Britain.
+If you’re looking for fast African horse breeds, the Bashkir Curly might be just what you’re looking for.

-These horses are quick to trot, but they also have remarkable endurance capabilities that allow them to keep going all day long if necessary.
+These horses are quick to trot but have remarkable endurance capabilities that allow them to keep going all day long if necessary.

 You May Also Like